JellyJoe198/Halva-Recipe/README.md

 # Israeli Halva
 This is an imitation of the halva (dry halwa) I had in the Israeli Negev Desert.
+It can be very rich depending on what tahini you use.
 Adapted from [this recipe](https://youtu.be/64_ckmBf01M) and [this](https://youtu.be/sfAaV5EGfYY)
 **Preparation time**: minimum 30 minutes, max 90 minutes. (depends on mixing time; slower generally means better product)
 **Curing time**: at least 12 hours.